-- 8.5.2.4.3.1 A sprinkler-protected open-plan office space is not considered a hazardous space. - 8.5.2.4.3.2 An unsprinklered open-plan office space is not considered a hazardous space unless it involves such a collection of fuel that flashover is likely to occur.
-This can be estimated in the following manner: - (1) Appraise the largest fuel concentrations.
-A fuel concentration is a collection of combustible materials (desks, files, or other material or items) that is separated from other fuel concentrations by a clear space that is 2 ft (61 cm) wide or one-half the height of the collection, whichever is greater.
-Floor covering is not considered in this estimate. - (2) The burning rate is based on the best available data.
-If test data are available, use those data; otherwise use Table 8.5.2.4.3.2.
-If data are not available and Table 8.5.2.4.3.2 is not sufficient, the burning rate is based on 125 Btu/sec · ft2 of actual fuel-covered floor space for typical wooden desk modules.
-Ignore space occupied by metal desks or metal file cabinets.
-For open-shelf storage or similar piled or stacked concentrations of combustible materials, estimate 100 Btu/sec · ft2 of covered floor space for each foot of height of combustible material.
-Double these figures for the portion of the fuel assembly that is foamed plastic. - (3) Based on the estimated burning rate, appraise the flashover potential.
-Use Figure 8.5.2.2.1(A). - (4) If flashover is shown as a potential, use Figure 8.5.2.2.1(B) to appraise severity, classify the space as a hazardous area, and assign charges, as appropriate.
+8.5.2.4.3.1 A sprinkler-protected open-plan office space is not considered a hazardous space.

+8.5.2.4.3.2 An unsprinklered open-plan office space is not considered a hazardous space unless it involves such a collection of fuel that flashover is likely to occur.
+This can be estimated in the following manner:

+(1) Appraise the largest fuel concentrations.
+A fuel concentration is a collection of combustible materials (desks, files, or other material or items) that is separated from other fuel concentrations by a clear space that is 24 in.
+(610 mm) wide or one-half the height of the collection, whichever is greater.
+Floor covering is not considered in this estimate.